Logo Muuuh Nature and Wildlife Documentaries

 Parc Nature Pointe aux Prairies x - - -

-Explore detailed insights into the biology, behavior, and ecology of Cooper's Hawk (Accipiter striatus).
-Click on a question to reveal the answer.
+Delve deeper into distribution, habitat, behavior, and ecological role of the Cooper's Hawk (Accipiter striatus).
+Click on a question to uncover the answer.

 Is the Cooper's Hawk an endangered species?